akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Do continue, sir.
 Your report is most interesting.”

-“We have intercepted men from a ship in Sutton, along with a coded letter of Flemish origin.
-It speaks of capturing one of the King’s sons as a hostage to France.”

-“Lord Godfrey is in Devon at present, with his mother,” the Queen mused, her eyes tracking the dust motes in the light.
-“We should ensure his safety further.
-He is a scholar, not a soldier, and an easy mark for such wolves.”

-“And the other, my lady?”

-“Robert of Gloucester was at Exeter but two days ago,” the Queen replied.
-“But he has already taken ship for Normandy to join the King's host.
-He is beyond their reach now, with a hundred knights at his back.
-It is Godfrey who stands alone in the west.”
+“Robert of Gloucester was at Exeter but two days ago,” he replied.
+“He has already taken ship for Normandy to join the King's host.
+He is with a hundred knights at his back.
+It is Godfrey who stands alone, but we see no real present danger.”

-“Yes, my lady.
-Will that be all?”
+“Will that be all, my lady?”

 “For now.”

+The Queen had ears in many places.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-## Chapter 36 – The Capture
+## Chapter 36 – Danger to Beatrice

-Beatrice reached Stanwey by midday, after an uncomfortable day’s travel.
+Beatrice reached Stanwey by morning, after an uncomfortable two day’s travel.
 Harold was in his chair by the hearth, pale but alive.
 She knelt beside him, took his cold hands in hers, and wept with relief.

 “I am here, Father.
 I am here.”

 She tended him through the afternoon – broth, warm cloths, prayers.
-Lady Margaret helped.
-The two guards the Queen had sent stood watch outside.
+The two guards the Queen had sent took turns to stand watch outside.

 The reeve and the cook – Beatrice’s aunt – went about their business.
 The new servants the King had promised – a steady man named Eldred and a thin, capable woman – helped where they could.

+The evening came.
 Goosie was restless.
 The bird hissed at shadows, flapped her wings, and refused to settle.

 “Hush,” Beatrice said, stroking her feathers.
 “You are back home.
 There is nothing to be alarmed about, Goosie goose.”